 According to a recent report published by law firm DLA Piper:

-With the exception of the recent €50 million fine imposed on Google, so far the levels of fines have been low, certainly when compared to the maximum fines regulators now have the power to impose.
-However, we expect that 2019 will see more fines for tens and potentially even hundreds of millions of euros, as regulators deal with the backlog of GDPR data breach notifications.
+With the exception of the recent €50 million fine imposed on Google, so far the levels of fines have been low… However, we expect that 2019 will see more fines for tens and potentially even hundreds of millions of euros, as regulators deal with the backlog of GDPR data breach notifications.

-Regulators have a large backlog of breaches, and have seemingly prioritized the high-profile cases.
-Many organizations are therefore still waiting to find out if action will be taken against them.
+As regulators have seemingly prioritized high-profile cases, many organizations are still waiting to find out if action will be taken against them.

 Although it’s difficult to set a time frame, the International Association of Privacy Professionals (IAPP) believes more major GDPR penalties may arrive as soon as the summer of 2019.